BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 "$greet, $whom!"
 ```

-This is more readable and convenient than an equivalent string concatenation: `greet * ", " * whom * "!"`
+This is more readable and convenient than string concatenation: `greet * ", " * whom * "!"`

 The shortest complete expression after the `$` is taken as the expression whose value is to be interpolated into the string.
 Thus, you can interpolate any expression into a string using parentheses: